How Long Do Eyeshadow Palettes Last?

 Yes, eyeshadow can go bad.
 Before you run to dispose of all of your favorite shadow palettes, here’s the good news: eyeshadow lasts considerably longer than most other makeup.

 Expired eyeshadow is not fun to use.
-First of all, it might be downright dangerous, causing irritation and other issues with your skin.
-Getting expired eyeshadow in your eyes is even more harmful.
+First of all, it may be downright dangerous, causing irritation and other skin issues.

-Secondly, it can start to perform worse.
-Expired eyeshadow sometimes changes color and texture, and starts to clump up, and gather in the fine lines of your eyelids.
+Expired eyeshadow sometimes changes color and texture, and begins to clump up and gather in the fine lines of your eyelids.
 Not a great look!

 So, if your eyeshadow is past its expiration date, it might be time to say goodbye and replace it.